Health and Physical Education

 2. Completion of the following courses:

-DTS 230Driver & Traffic Safety Education3
+DTS 230Driver and Traffic Safety Education3

 DTS 260Teenage Driving Behavior Problems2